Quickstart for Encoders

 Glossary

 “A directory (i.e., folder) in the LEMDO repository containing all the files for an edition.
-The name of each portfolio is the abbreviation for the edition, such as AYL for As You Like It.”
+The name of each edition directory is the abbreviation for the edition, such as AYL for As You Like It.”

 repository or repo